DoggoneBastard/FYP-2025-26/README.md

 # FYP-2025-26 ML Cryoprotectant

-## Machine Learning Workflow for Cryopreservation Optimization: A Step-by-Step Guide for Biology Undergraduate Students
+## Guide of Machine Learning Workflow for Cryopreservation Optimization

 ### **1. Introduction and Overview**